deeztek/Hermes-Secure-Email-Gateway/README.md

 ## Installation

-Hermes SEG can be easily installed in your existing Ubuntu 18.04 server machine by utilizing the **ubuntu_hermes_1804_install.sh** script.
-The script requires that you have a fully updated Ubuntu 18.04 server installation and that you have a /mnt/data directory for database and email archive storage.
+Hermes SEG can be easily installed on your existing Ubuntu 18.04 server machine by utilizing the **ubuntu_hermes_1804_install.sh** script.
+The script requires that you have a fully updated Ubuntu 18.04 server installation and that you have a `/mnt/data` directory for database and email archive storage.

 **Required Information**